-For my second birth I was more prepared and confident that I could have the natural birth I desire.
+For my second birth, I was more prepared and confident that I could have the natural birth I desire.
 I did the Hypnobabies home course and saw how different it was from hypnobirthing.
 I had a different OB who seem to be very supportive of the natural birth I planned for.
 As I approached the end of my pregnancy my OB became very concerned about the size that my baby was showing on the ultrasounds.
 He offered to induce me as soon as I reached 39 weeks but I declined.
-My due date came and baby wasn’t here yet.
+My guess date came and the baby wasn’t here yet.
 At 40 w 2 d, I had an OB appointment and my OB greeted me shaking my hand and saying very rudely: “YOU ARE STILL PREGNANT.”
 He measured the baby and the ultrasound said he was 10 lbs.
 He freaked out and told me that a C-section was the only way to go.
 He also told me that if I was his wife and planning on a natural birth with my circumstances, he would divorce me right away.
 [Editor’s note: this was a very unprofessional thing for an OB to say to any patient.]

 I was more than shocked at what he had said and asked him for the risks of having a C-section, just to hear his answer.
 He told me that there were no risks in having a C-section. [!!!]
 I left the office and went to a hospital to get a second opinion.
 At the hospital they did an ultrasound and measured the baby at 12 lbs. after hearing that, I got a little scared for the baby and the risks he could face so I consented to the C-section.
 He was 10lbs 3oz at birth.
 I had a very bad recovery.